Seattle Nerve Injury Attorneys

 - Motor nerves carry messages to your muscles and glands, enabling your body to perform both the “automatic” actions (like pumping your heart, breathing, digestion, etc.) and the voluntary actions (moving your body, speaking, etc.).
 Damage to your motor nerves can limit your ability to move certain muscles and cause partial or full paralysis.

-Nerves run throughout your body and are similar to electrical wires, and a cut, bend, or compression of them can have both short-term and long-term effects.
+Nerves run throughout your body and are similar to electrical wires.
+When they are cut, stretched, or compressed, this trauma can have both short-term and long-term effects.

 The symptoms of nerve damage can be similar to other injuries, which can make nerve injuries challenging to identify.
-Some of the common signs of motor nerve damage are:
+However, some of the common signs of nerve damage are:

 - Muscle deterioration